aaron-michaux/rotten-stars/README.md

 The audience gives ratings from 0.5 stars to 5 stars.
 These are then converted into a "percentage liked".
 I'm not sure what math Rotten Tomatoes is using, but it's obviously been goosed to boost the perceptions of movies.
 It looks like they remove 0.5 star reviews, and multiply the average to get a number between `[20..100]`.
 But there's a floor of 20%!
 Also note that people disproportionatly give 0.5-star and 5-star reviews.

 The scaled range takes the average, and reports it as a percentage, where 0.5-stars is 0% and 5-stars is 100%.
-This is a fairer way to report "percentage liked it".
+This is a more fair way to report "percentage liked it".